business & Commercial services

-The name of the registered agent and/or the registered office of a corporation is changed by filing a “Statement of Change of Registered agent”.
-The Statement of Change of Registered agent can also be filed online here or click here for a PDF change form.
+The name of the registered agent and/or the registered office of a corporation is changed by filing a “Notice of Change of Registered agent”.
+The Notice of Change of Registered agent can also be filed online here or click here for a PDF change form.

 How do I change an officer(s) of a corporation?

 Officer changes can be made when filing an annual franchise tax report with the SOS, or by filing an amendment with the SOS online at www.sos.arkansas.gov.